8r14z/coding-interview-prep/README.md

 - Tree to improve insertion/removal/lookup efficiency - O(log(n)) on average.

 Know how to analysis time complexity will be very helpful :)

+To optimize Space Complexity.
+Try...
+- In-place modification on exisiting space
+- Avoid duplicated memories.
+E.g think twice we really need an extra array to do the job instead of a simple variable